lanigit/manageUsersCE/README.md

 # manageUsersCE

-- This repository houses an API and Postman Collections that can be used for...
+- This repository houses an API definition that should be referenced for **Enterprise 201 Version Control System (VCS)** training
+- Instructors should fork this repository and not use this repository directly